Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Interpretable complexity scaling with local search

 \section{Interpretable complexity scaling with local search}

 We now reverse engineer the complexity scaling laws introduced in Section \ref{pcs} using local search, studying comparable trends produced with a white-box algorithm.
 These similarities do \textit{not} directly imply that model inference and local search share underlying mechanisms.
-Instead, they provide potential topics to explore in future work, which we identify throughout this section.
+Instead, they provide potential topics to explore toward the development of a formal theory for parameter-constrained deep learning in future work.
 We evaluate local search using the same datasets discussed in Section \ref{suboptestimation}.
 For each problem, we initialize search with a random tour and then generate a locally optimum tour with the simple, well-studied 2-opt search move \cite{croes1958method}, performing gradient descent through the cost landscape.
 The landscape properties discussed at a high level below are detailed in Appendix~\ref{apx:landscape}.

 Figure~\ref{fig:jointsearch} shows the suboptimality of 2-opt solutions w.r.t.
 TSP node and spatial dimension scaling.
 For the latter, extending to 100 dimensions reveals a clearly convergent trend that aligns with the reasoning introduced in Section \ref{repscale}.
 If we only observe the lower-dimensional scales studied in Figure~\ref{fig:complexity}, convergence is less obvious, as it is for RL.
 We find that subexponential decay produces a better fit than pure exponential decay, though at the expense of another fitted constant~\(\phi\).
 This form may also generalize better for deep models, although we observe no improvement when fitting subexponential decay to the RL experiments in this paper.